 Although these findings might surprise some people, this preference for upscale resorts reflects the way Millennials value exclusivity and customization.

-But, whatever demographic you’re part of, nothing beats vacationing in style.
+But, whatever demographic you’re part of, nothing beats vacationing in style, either on good Old Golf Courses or on a nice beach.
 Here’s our pick of some of the best resorts in the world.

 1.Taj Exotica Resort and Spa, The Maldives